andventuree/form-wizard/README.md

 4. Nicely formatted shipping label
 5. Responsive design

-## User Stories
+### User Stories

 1. A user needs to log in to see the wizard.
 (Since there's no database, any credentials are deemed satisfactory to get passed this gate)
 2. A user can fill in various details (Sender address, receiver address, weight, desired shipping method)
 3. A user may navigate between stages of the form process by using buttons.
 4. A user go back and edit their answers at any time via navigation buttons (Prev & Next).
+If the user does not like their changes, Prev button can be used to cancel the changes.
+Next button is used to save new answers.
 5. A user can see a progress bar highlighting percentage of completion.
 6. A user is presented a total cost for shipping the package in a summary page.
 7. A user can toggle between views of the wizard (to go back and edit) and the label (reflecting information put in).
+8. A user can open the print prompt with print button on the completed label view.

 ### Technology